LGUG2Z/sbmt/README.md

 and cloud storage.

-This project takes heavy inspiration from work already done by [Mads Lundt](https://github.com/madslundt/docker-cloud-media-scripts) and all the contributors over at [hoarding.me](https://hoarding.me/).
+This project takes heavy inspiration from work already done by [Mads Lundt](https://github.com/madslundt/docker-cloud-media-scripts)
+Jamie and all the contributors over at [hoarding.me](https://hoarding.me/) and the various scripts and tips I found posted on the [PlexACD subreddit](https://reddit.com/r/plexacd).

 With `sbmt` I am trying to hit the sweet spot between the approach of Dockerising everything and maintaining an array of bash scripts to enable the smooth running of a seedbox running